Series / Lingo

 - Another Engvall contestant continued the tradition a few episodes later with a guess of PUSSY, which was accepted.

 - Similarly, one of the clues started off with "It smells fishy" and the starting letter was a "P" and caused everyone to laugh knowing what was on everyone's minds.
-The actual word was PEARLS, if anyone cares.
+The actual word was PEARL, if anyone cares.

 - BITCH was used as a response to "A major complaint".
 It was the correct answer!